Russia's Gazprom demands Ukraine pay off overdue gas bill

 Gazprom CEO Alexei Miller said Ukraine had been given until October 1 to pay for August natural gas deliveries, but no payment had been received so far.

-He told journalists Gazprom had paid Ukraine $1 billion up front for gas transit though its territory to Europe in order to allow Kiev to purchase gas for storage and to secure shipments to Europe over the winter.
+He told journalists Gazprom had paid Ukraine $1 billion (621 million pounds) up front for gas transit though its territory to Europe in order to allow Kiev to purchase gas for storage and to secure shipments to Europe over the winter.

 "The situation with Ukraine's gas payments is coming to the boil.
 Ukraine has failed to pay fully for August supply," Miller said during a meeting presided over by Prime Minister Dmitry Medvedev."